 Risks of general anesthesia

-Air leak through the lung wall, requiring a longer hospital stay
+Air leak through the lung wall.
+This requires a longer hospital stay or another operation.

 Worsening of any existing heart problems

 Blockage of a blood vessel in the leg (deep vein thrombosis) with potential for blood clots in the lung (pulmonary embolism)